-From enourmous desert cliffs to funky fauna, there’s a lot to see in Joshua Tree.
+From enormous desert cliffs to funky fauna, there are a lot of things to see in Joshua Tree.
 Although you may not get a change in fall colors, you’ll be greeted with plenty of beautiful scenery, incredibly colorful sunsets and desert magic.

 Right now all ranger programs are cancelled.
 Visitor centers are open with limited capacity and masks are required.
 Campgrounds are available only on first-come-first-served basis.

 South Rim of Grand Canyon National Park is worth visiting any part of the year, but it certainly is one of the best national parks in fall.
 During the Fall scenery is much more spectacular, colors are more expressive.

 The light is warmer but not burnout, so it is easier to take beautiful pictures.
 Moreover, the weather is more pleasant, it is a bit cooler, so you can go to one of the most exciting hiking trails.
 The best months to see fall colors are October and November.